aig-upf/tarski/doc/development.md

 ```
 virtualenv -p python3 venv
 source venv/bin/activate
-pip install pytest scipy
+pip install pytest scipy tox detox
 ```

 Once this has been done, running `pytest` will work the same, but we avoid the need for doing a system-wide installation of all the project dependencies.
-We are currently testing whether [tox](https://tox.readthedocs.io/en/latest/) might be a good option for the project in order to automatize running tests on different supported Python versions.
+This can be automated by using [tox](https://tox.readthedocs.io/en/latest/) & [detox](https://pypi.python.org/pypi/detox): if you have it installed, you can run all tests by simply running `detox` on the project root directory